ICB-DCM/pyABC/doc/index.rst

 Version: |version|

+pyABC is a framework for likelihood free inference.
+That means, if you have a model and some data and want to know the posterior distribution over the model parameters, i.e. you want to know with which probability which parameters explain the observed data, then pyABC might be for you.

+All you need is some way to numerically draw samples from the model, given the model parameters. pyABC "inverts" the model for you and tells you which parameters were well matching and which ones not.
+You do **not** need to analytically calculate the likelihood function.

+pyABC runes efficiently on multicore machines and distributed cluster setups.
+It is easy to use nad flexibly extensible.

 User's Guide
 ------------

 This part of the documentaiton guides you step by step through the usage of this package.

 .. toctree::
    :maxdepth: 2